KevinMarquette/kevinmarquette.github.io/_posts/2017-03-18-Powershell-reading-and-saving-data-to-files.md

 ## Save rich object data with Export-CliXml

 The `Export-CliXml` command is used to save full objects to a file and then import them again with `Import-CliXml`.
 This is for objects with nested values or complex datatypes.
-The raw data will be a verbose serialized object as XML.
+The raw data will be a verbose serialized object in XML.
 The nice thing is that you can save a an object to the file and when you import it, you will get that object back.

     Get-Date | Export-Clixml date.clicml
     $date = Import-Clixml .\date.clicml